 You can call anyone without using a local phone service if you have an internet connection.
 You just get a business phone system for the same.
 Because VoIP solutions are based on open standards, you can use them on any computer.

-More than just setting up calls, call transferring is what VoIP service providers offer.
+More than just setting up calls, call transferring is what top VoIP service providers in the market offer.
 Outgoing and incoming calls are routed through existing telephone networks.
 The Public Switched Telephone Network (PSTN) supports both landlines and cell phones (PSTN).

 When Did VoIP Originate?